 The plant on the right is fully grown.
 It is over one metre tall and it's outer leaves are up to 90 cm long when picked.
 It is growing in Titirangi in Auckland with five other plants of approximately the same size.
 When planted they were about 20cm tall (about the same size as the plants we sell for $30.) and they reached their full size in the third Summer after planting.
 As you can see in the picture a number of pups (plant-lets, root-shoots) have grown from the root.
 This is their natural method of propagation.
 Most healthy plants will deliver an average of about 3 pups every one or two years, some 4 or 5, some one or two.

 The soil bed was built up about 30cm to allow drainage in the winter months.

-IF YOUR PLANT LEAVES GO BROWN (see pics to right)
+IF YOUR PLANT LEAVES GO BROWN AFTER PLANTING

 Mature plant approx 1 metre tall with leaves ranging from 60cm to 90cm in length ready to pick.

 Copyright © 2015, to 2024 Aloe Fresh New Zealand